General national economic measures

 Also: VAT returns to companies will happen faster.

 - The Government increased the maximum total value of guarantees that can be extended for loans to local SMEs.
 The guarantee covers 90% of the loan value, for loans up to RON 1 million (around €200,000), and 80% for those over RON 1 million. (more info here)

--VAT refund, during March, for all settled settlements and for which up-to-date reimbursement decisions have been issued; implementation of a new VAT reimbursement mechanism, aimed at speedily settling the payments, starting April 1, 2020; suspension of fiscal control actions (tax inspections, anti-fraud controls), except for the checks that can be carried out remotely, as well as cases of tax evasion, where there are indications in this regard. (more info here)
+-VAT refund, during March, for all settled settlements and for which up-to-date reimbursement decisions have been issued; implementation of a new VAT reimbursement mechanism, aimed at speedily settling the payments (started on April 1), 2020; suspension of fiscal control actions (tax inspections, anti-fraud controls), except for the checks that can be carried out remotely, as well as cases of tax evasion, where there are indications in this regard. (more info here)

 -For technical unemployment, in case of temporary interruption of the activity, for the period of suspension of the employment contract at the initiative of the employer the allowance that the employees benefit will be borne by the unemployment insurance budget.
 The level of the allowance will be at least 75% of the basic salary corresponding to the job occupied paid from the salary fund, but not more than 75% of the gross average wage. (more info here)